 Do I accept an invitation or except it?
 If someone is left off of an invitation list, has she been excepted or accepted?

-Accept means, most broadly, to take or receive (something offered) or receive with approval or favor, as in “I accept this trophy.
+Accept is a verb, and it means, most broadly, “to take or receive (something offered) or receive with approval or favor,” as in I accept this trophy.

-Except has a verb sense of to exclude; leave out, as in the phrase “present company excepted.”
-But it can also be used as a preposition, as in “They were all there except me, and a conjunction, as in “Every inch of the facility was well fortified except here.
-Except is also widely used in the phrase except for, meaning were it not for, as in “She would travel more except for lack of money.
+Except has a verb sense of “to exclude; leave out,” as in the phrase present company excepted.
+But, it can also be used as a preposition, as in They were all there except me, and a conjunction, as in Every inch of the facility was well fortified except here.
+Except is also widely used in the phrase except for, as in She would travel more except for lack of money.

-When determining whether to use except or accept in a sentence, first consider what part of speech the context calls for:
+When determining whether to use except or accept in a sentence, you can also consider what part of speech the sentence calls for: